 - Light Relationship Management

 There is also a job module which allows you to track costs and collect revenue against projects.
 This is an extremely basic list of functionality, but it’s not missing too much.
-Microsoft’s plan for Financials and Operations, Business Edition is for everything that is in Microsoft Dynamics NAV’s starter pack to be included: any other functionality will be integrated by partners and third party business apps.
+Microsoft’s plan for Finance and Operations, Business Edition is for everything that is in Microsoft Dynamics NAV’s starter pack to be included: any other functionality will be integrated by partners and third party business apps.

 Dynamics 365 for Sales, Business Edition